MatteoLacki/IsoSpec/index.md

 IsoSpec is a **fine structure isotopic calculator**.

+It has been presented in a paper in Analytical Chemistry in 2017.

 Given a molecular formula and some probability threshold *0 < P < 1*, it will provide you with the smallest possible set of <a href="http://goldbook.iupac.org/I03351.html" target="_self">isotopologues</a> that are jointly *P* probable.

 ### *Example*